abbeyypei/minnow/writeups/check0.md

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 638022

 - Optional: I had unexpected difficulty with: [describe]